-Bloody Monday is back with a ‘Back to School’ special.
-Celebrating the end of summer and the return to desks, smartboards, hormonal tantrums and excitement.
-So grab a desk as we look back at three great school-based horrors to start the new term.
-From The Faculty (15) to Slaughterhouse Rulz (15) and Tormented (15).
+The Crypt is back with a ‘Back to School’ special.
+So join us as we celebrate the end of summer and the return to desks, smartboards, hormonal tantrums and excitement.
+With three great school-based horrors to start the new term, from The Faculty (15) to Slaughterhouse Rulz (15) and Tormented (15).

 The Faculty (1998)